edqx/dishwasher/README.md

 document.
 That is, 'reading' the document into the struct.

 Dishwasher comes with a shaping API so you can dictate how the document should be read into the struct.
-Simple declare an `xml_shape` on the struct:
+Simply declare an `xml_shape` on the struct:

 ```zig
 const Job = struct {